Social clipper

 The 60-second moment that goes viral lives somewhere inside a 60-minute YouTube upload.
 Find it, trim it, post it across every short-form platform.

-TikTok / Reels / Shorts Up to 4K Source No Watermark
+TikTok / Reels / Shorts

 A 60-minute podcast or interview gets watched all the way through by maybe 5% of viewers — but a 45-second clip from inside it can hit a million views on TikTok.
 Short-form algorithms reward pull-quote moments: the punchline, the hot take, the "wait, what did they just say?" instant.
 Creators who repurpose YouTube uploads into clips multiply their reach without filming new content.